Mixvoip/passmanager/README.md

 ![MIXvoip Logo](app/webroot/img/mixvoip.png?raw=true)
 # Passmanager
 The Passmanager 2.0 is a tool to manage password via folders and tag's.
 There are 2 types of folders: The Private and the Shared Folder.
 Additionally to the folders there are the tag's.
-Tag's are used to control the users access to the passwords in a folder.
+Tag's are used to control the user's access to the passwords in a folder.

-The Passmanager is a Web-application and runs with PHP using the cakephp Framework
+The Passmanager is a Web-application and runs with PHP using the CakePHP Framework

-All Passwords are encrypted using a twofish encryption provided by the Phpseclib.
+All Passwords are encrypted using a Twofish encryption provided by the phpseclib.

 ## How to Install
 ### Requirements